T-S-Liang/T-S-Liang.github.io/_pages/about.md

 <!-------------------->

 I'm currently an undergraduate student at <a href = "https://physics.whu.edu.cn">School of Physics and Technology, Wuhan University</a>.
-My research interests fall into the field of Electric Engineering, particularly in the field of **optical engineering, photonics** and **semiconductor devices**.
+My research interests fall into the field of Electronic Engineering, particularly in the field of **optical engineering, photonics** and **semiconductor devices**.
 I'm looking for MS/Ph.D. positions in these fields, please don't hesitate to contact me if you're interested.

 **Please contact me via:**